survivejs/react-book/manuscript/06_react_and_flux.md

   }
 }

-export default alt.createStore(NoteStore);
+export default alt.createStore(NoteStore, 'NoteStore');
 ```

-T> The current implementation is naive in that it doesn't validate parameters in any way.
-It would be a very good idea to validate the object shape to avoid incidents during development.
-[Flow](http://flowtype.org/) based gradual typing provides one way to do this.

-T> It would be possible to operate directly on data.
+It would be possible to operate directly on data.
 E.g. a oneliner such as `this.notes.splice(targetId, 1)` would work for `delete`.
 Even though this works it is recommended that you use `setState` with Alt to keep things clean and easy to understand.

+Note that assigning an id (`NoteStore` in this case) to a store isn't absolutely required.
+It is a good practice, however, as it protects the code against minification and possible id collisions.
+These ids become important when we persist the data.

 We have almost integrated Flux to our application.
 Now we have a set of Actions that provide an API for manipulating `Notes` data.
 We also have a Store for actual data manipulation.
 We are missing one final bit - integration with our View.
 It will have to listen to the Store and be able to trigger Actions.
 Before that it's a good idea to discuss the concept of ids in more detail.

+T> The current implementation is naive in that it doesn't validate parameters in any way.
+It would be a very good idea to validate the object shape to avoid incidents during development.
+[Flow](http://flowtype.org/) based gradual typing provides one way to do this.

 ### Gluing It All Together